Heysel Stadium disaster: Confrontation

-As kickoff approached, the throwing became more intense.
-Eventually the Liverpool fans charged towards the Juventus fans, the boundary between Section X and Z broke down, and the few police persons stationed at the divide were overpowered.
-As the Juventus fans started fleeing, they ran towards the concrete wall at the perimeter of Section Z. Fans standing near the wall were crushed, and as the pressure mounted the entire lower portion of the wall collapsed, burying fans underneath it as it fell.
+As kickoff approached, the exchange of objects increased.
+Eventually angry Liverpool fans charged towards the Juventus fans, the boundary between Section X and Z broke down, and the few police officers stationed at the divide were overpowered.
+As the Juventus fans started fleeing, initially towards the pitch (but the Belgian police would not allow them to go there) and the exit (where the officials would not open the gate to allow them to leave) and then towards the decrepit concrete wall at the perimeter of Section Z. Fans standing near the wall were crushed, and as the pressure mounted the entire lower portion of the wall collapsed, burying fans underneath it as it fell.
 Some fans managed to climb over to safety, but many others died or were badly injured.

-In retaliation for the events in Section Z, many Juventus fans rioted at their end of the stadium.
-They advanced down the stadium running track to help other Juventus supporters, but police intervention stopped the advance.
+In retaliation for the events in Section Z, many Juventus fans advanced down the stadium running track to help other Juventus supporters, but police intervention stopped the advance.
 A large group of Juventus fans fought the police with rocks, bottles and stones for two hours.
 One Juventus fan was also seen firing a starting gun at Belgian police.